Bison Anatomy Bison Ecology Did you know? (Odd facts)

 This is Lazy G Bison Ranch sharing this handsome fella.
 They are located in Tennessee

-How long is a bisons’ gestation period?
 Cows give birth usually in the spring after 9 month gestation.
 Calves will weigh typically anywhere from 30 to 70 lbs.
 They take no time in getting up, nursing, and ripping around.
 This cow is 15 years old.

-Read more here: Planet Natural The bison love it!
-In their eyes, I am giving them a ‘treat’.
+Everyone always asks about the white powder.
+It is Diatomaceous Earth, commonly known as DE.
+You can Read more here: Planet Natural The bison love it!
+In their perspective, I am giving them a ‘treat’.
 I place a bag in their wallow, this is a great place as the bees and other good insects don’t hang out there, but the flies do.

 //